Office 365 - Migration Checklist

 Re-create your calendar and tasks (Optional)

 Depending on if your calendar data transferred/migrated over to Office 365, you will want to recreate it.
-Contact your IT staff for further steps.
+Contact your local IT staff for more information.

 Share your calendar (Optional)